gardener/gardener/docs/proposals/20-ha-control-planes.md

 **Fitering candidate seeds**

 A new `filter step` needs to be introduced in the [reconciler](https://github.com/gardener/gardener/blob/4dbba56e24b5999fd728cb84b09a4d6d54f64479/pkg/scheduler/controller/shoot/reconciler.go#L110) which selects candidate seeds.
+It ensures that shoots with `zone` tolerance are only scheduled to seeds which have worker nodes across multiple availability tones (aka `multi-zonal seeds`).

 **Scoring of candidate seeds**

-It is proposed to introduce scoring based on criteria in order to rank candidate seeds from which the highest ranked seed could be chosen as the target seed for this shoot.

-Currently two criterions are considered to assign scores:

-1. Ability of the seed to host HA shoot control plane having a specific failure tolerance of `node` or `zone`.
-2. Current seed usage.
-If the usage is lower its score will be higher.
-This will result in `balanced` scheduling which is also the case today.

-A request to schedule a HA shoot control plane can have two variants.

-**HA shoot with failure tolerance of zone**

-* Shoot requesting failure tolerance of `zone` can _only_ be scheduled on `multi-zonal` seeds.
-The `filter step` will filter out all non-multi-zonal seeds.
-All remaining `multi-zonal` shoots will be assigned a fixed score.
-* Existing [strategies](https://github.com/gardener/gardener/blob/4e2d28f2af7093eb94819652a6f4709b5fbfaf06/pkg/scheduler/controller/shoot/reconciler.go#L256-L274) are applied to further filter the seed candidates.
-* For each of the remaining candidate seeds seed usage is checked and scores are assigned appropriately (as describe above).
-* List of canidate seeds is sorted based on score and seed with the highest score is chosen to host the HA shoot control plane.

-**HA shoot with failure tolerance of node**

-* Shoot requesting failure tolerance of `node` can be scheduled on `single-zonal` and `multi-zonal` seeds.
-The filter step will ensure that all such seeds are selected as candidates.
-* `single-zonal` seeds are assigned a higher score as compared to `multi-zonal` seeds to have a better utilization of `multi-zonal` seeds which are preferred to host HA shoot control planes with failure domain of `zone`.
-* Existing [strategies](https://github.com/gardener/gardener/blob/4e2d28f2af7093eb94819652a6f4709b5fbfaf06/pkg/scheduler/controller/shoot/reconciler.go#L256-L274) are applied to further filter the seed candidates.
-* For each of the remaining candidate seeds seed usage is checked and scores are assigned appropriately (as describe above).
-* List of canidate seeds is sorted based on score and seed with the highest score is chosen to host the HA shoot control plane.
+Today, after __Gardener Scheduler__ filtered candidates and applied the configured strategy, it chooses the seed with least scheduled shoots [ref](https://github.com/gardener/gardener/blob/b7e6d8691ccc9421a4cee73286497a1f004d5612/pkg/scheduler/controller/shoot/reconciler.go#L160).

+This GEP intends to enhance this very last step by also taking the requested failure tolerance into consideration: If there are potential single- and multi-zonal candidates remaining, a single-zonal seed is always preferred for a shoot requesting no or `node` tolerance, independent from the utilization of the seed (also see this [draft PR](https://github.com/gardener/gardener/pull/6102)).
+A multi-zonal seed is only chosen if no single-zonal one is suitable **after** filtering was done and the strategy has been applied.

+_Motivation:_ It is expected that operators will prepare their landscapes for HA control-planes by changing worker nodes of existing seeds but also by adding completely new multi-zonal seed clusters.
+For the latter, multi-zonal seeds should primarily be reserved for multi-zonal shoots.

 ### Case #2: HA shoot with assigned seed and updated failure tolerance

 A shoot has a pre-defined non-HA seed.
 A change has been made to the shoot spec, setting control HA to `zone`.
-Garden scheduler needs to react to the change in the HA configuration for the shoot control plane.

 _Proposed Change_

-* As consumers aren't permitted to change the seed [ref](https://github.com/gardener/gardener/pull/6018), the request must be denied by the [shoot admission plugin](https://github.com/gardener/gardener/tree/master/plugin/pkg/shoot/validator).
+* If the shoot is not already scheduled on a multi-zonal seed, then the [shoot admission plugin](https://github.com/gardener/gardener/tree/master/plugin/pkg/shoot/validator) must deny the request.
 * Either shoot owner creates shoot from scratch or needs to align with Gardener operator who has to move the shoot to a proper seed first via control plane migration (editing the `shoots/binding` resource).
 * An automated control plane migration is deliberately not performed as it involves a considerable downtime and the feature itself is not stable by the time this GEP was written.